mathertel/gfxDraw/README.md

 After parsing the path syntax a list (vector) of segments is created than can be used for transformations and drawing.

 This example shows how to draw using these functions.
-They are also used by the gfxDrawObject implementation. -->
+They are also used by the gfxDrawWidget implementation. -->

 ## See also